Stock market today: Japan's Nikkei tops 40,000, as investors await China political meeting

 Shares in Japan have tracked gains in other markets driven by expectations for strong demand for technology associated with artificial intelligence.
 They have also been boosted by continued easy credit policies with the Bank of Japan pumping money into the economy to help support growth.

-All eyes will be on the National People’s Congress annual meeting in China that starts Tuesday, during which Beijing might announce steps to bolster an economy that is sagging under the weight of expanded government controls and the bursting of a real-estate bubble.

-The Kospi in Seoul surged 1.2% to 2,672.94 after a private-sector survey showed manufacturing activity expanding at a slower pace in February compared to previous months as overseas demand weakened.
+Elsewhere in Asia, the Kospi in Seoul surged 1.2% to 2,674.27 after a private-sector survey showed the country’s manufacturing activity expanded at a slower pace in February compared to the month before, as overseas demand weakened.

-On Wall Street on Friday, the S&P 500 rose 0.8% to 5,137.08 a day after setting an all-time high.
+On Friday, the S&P 500 rose 0.8% to 5,137.08 a day after setting an all-time high.
 It’s been on a tremendous run and has climbed in 16 of the last 18 weeks because of excitement about cooling inflation and a mostly resilient U.S. economy.

 The Dow Jones Industrial Average gained 0.2% to 39,087.38.
 Technology stocks led the market, and the Nasdaq composite jumped 1.1% to 16,274.94, a day after surpassing its prior record set in 2021.